uwplse/reincarnate-aec/aec-guide.md

 * We recommend first running the script `./scripts/basic-synth.sh` to run the synthesis tool on the 5 meshes our compiler generated.
 This is just a sanity check.
 It should finish in ~ 7 minutes and a successful run indicates that it is possible to write CAD programs in our CAD language, compile them to mesh using our compiler, and then synthesize CAD programs back from the meshes.

 * To run the case studies in the paper (`Section 6`), run `./scripts/paper-synth.sh`.
-Please let this script run for 2 hours. _Note:_ for the hexholder, we run a smaller version of it from this script which has fewer holes than the one in `Figure 21` of the paper.
-This is because the one in the paper is very big and it sometimes takes over a day to complete.
-We provide the mesh for the very big one (`aec/paper-synth/bighexholder.mesh3`) in case you are interested to let it run for a day or two.
+Please let this script run for two hours. _Note:_ for the hexholder, we run a smaller version of it from this script which has fewer holes than the one in `Figure 21` of the paper.
+This is because the one in the paper is very big and it takes about 9 hours to complete.
+We provide the mesh for the very big one in the directory: `aec/paper-synth/bighexholder.mesh3`.
+In case you are interested to let it run for 9 hours, the command you need to run is:

-* The synthesized CAD programs will be in the directory `aec/synthed-cads`.
-Our script will generate both `.cad3` files and `.scad` files in dedicated sub directories within `aec/synthed-cads`.
-The `.cad3` files correspond to the CAD programs synthesized in our CAD language.
-The `.scad` files correspond to equivalent CAD programs in the OpenSCAD language.
-We do this so that you can use the OpenSCAD GUI to view the rendered CAD programs.
-Clicking on the files will open them in OpenSCAD from where you can click the `Render` button to view the rendering.

-* There are some other small examples we provide for synthesis that you can try to run yourself if you are interested.
-The meshes for these are in the `aec/extra-synth` directory.
-The command you need to run for synthesizing one of these is:

   ```
-   ./Main.native --src aec/extra-synth/example-name.mesh3 --tgt aec/synthed-cads/cad3/example-name.cad3 --glue os-mesh --no-invariants --fuel x
+   ./Main.native --src aec/paper-synth/bighexholder.mesh3 --tgt aec/synthed-cads/cad3/bighexholder.cad3 --glue os-mesh --no-invariants --fuel x
   ```

   `fuel` is a parameter used by the synthesis algorithm shown in `Figure 18` in `Section 5.1` of the paper.
 It is used to ensure termination of the algorithm.
-You can set it to `--fuel 100`.
+You can set it to `--fuel 1000`.
 We explain the flags `--glue os-mesh` and `--no-invariants` in the next section.

-  You can further experiment to generate the corresponding `scad` files if you are curious to see the renderings on OpenSCAD.
+  You can further experiment to generate the corresponding `scad` file.
 The command for that is:

   ```
-  ./Main.native --src aec/synthed-cads/cad3/example-name.cad3 --tgt aec/synthed-cads/scad/example-name.scad
+  ./Main.native --src aec/synthed-cads/cad3/bighexholder.cad3 --tgt aec/synthed-cads/scad/bighexholder.scad
   ```
+If you just want to look at the code our tool synthesized for this big example, we have included them in the directories: `aec/pre-run-big-hexholder/cad3/bighexholder.cad3` and `aec/pre-run-big-hexholder/scad/bighexholder.scad` (to open in OpenSCAD anc view).

+* All the synthesized CAD programs will be in the directory `aec/synthed-cads`.
+Our script will generate both `.cad3` files and `.scad` files in dedicated sub directories within `aec/synthed-cads`.
+The `.cad3` files correspond to the CAD programs synthesized in our CAD language.
+The `.scad` files correspond to equivalent CAD programs in the OpenSCAD language.
+We do this so that you can use the OpenSCAD GUI to view the rendered CAD programs.
+Clicking on the files will open them in OpenSCAD from where you can click the `Render` button to view the rendering.

+* There are some other small examples we provide for synthesis that you can try to run yourself if you are interested.
+The meshes for these are in the `aec/extra-synth` directory.
+One is a cylinder primitive, another is a cube with one hole, and the third one is a another small hexholder with 3 holes.

 ### Notes and remarks